morse-simulator/morse/doc/morse/dev/time_event.rst

 At the moment, there are two strategies for handling time at the Morse level:

-- the **Best effort** strategy try to handle your requirement in "real-time", i.e. one second of time in simulation is equal to one second of time in the real world.
-To do that, Morse may need to drop some frames.
-Simulator may be less accurate too.
-The "good" point is that you do not need to care too much about simulated-time in your tested software.
+- the **Best effort** strategy tries to handle your requirements in "real-time", i.e., one second of simulation time is equal to one second of real time.
+  To do this, Morse may need to drop some frames, and the simulator may be less accurate too.
+The advantage is that you don't need to care very much about simulated-time in your tested software.
 It is the default mode.

-- the **Fixed Simulation Step** strategy handles all physical / logical steps, at fixed simulation step.
-It means that between each step, the simulation acts as if '1 / base_frequency' sec has elapsed.
-The simulation is so more accurate, but simulated time may diverge from real time.
-In the previous pseudo-code, in this mode ``n`` is always equal to 1, so you don't care about ``logic_step_max`` and ``physics_step_max``.
+- the **Fixed Simulation Step** strategy handles all physical / logical steps, at a fixed simulation step rate.
+This means that between each step, the simulation acts as if '1 / base_frequency' seconds has elapsed.
+The resulting simulation is more accurate, but simulated time may diverge from real time.
+In the previous pseudo-code, in this mode ``n`` is always equal to 1, so you don't have to care about ``logic_step_max`` and ``physics_step_max``.

 These different strategies are implemented in :py:mod:`morse.core.morse_time`.

-The used strategy is selected at the builder level, through the method :py:meth:`morse.builder.environment.Environment.set_time_strategy`.
+The strategy to use is selected at the builder level, through the method :py:meth:`morse.builder.environment.Environment.set_time_strategy`.

-Since 1.3, it is also possible to synchronise the simulation step, and so the time with an external clock.
-This synchronisation mechanism makes sense in several scenario:
+Since Morse 1.3, it is also possible to synchronise the simulation step, and so the time, with an external clock.
+This synchronisation mechanism makes sense in several scenarios:

 - in **Fixed Simulation Step**, to synchronise with a ``logic world`` clock (or a ``real-time clock`` if it is fast enough)
-- if you don't care of the physical engine at all
+- if you don't care about the physical engine at all
 - in **Best effort**, with ``base_frequency`` > 60.0, to make the simulator more
   periodic.
-Indeed, as shown in the pseudo-code, the logic / physics inner-loop is called as fast as possible.
+Indeed, as shown in the pseudo-code, the logic / physics inner-loop is executed as quickly as possible.
 You need an external tool to synchronise the inner-loop.
 See `this issue <https://github.com/morse-simulator/morse/issues/683>`_ for a longer discussion of the subject.